 Email 2:

-I just wanted to let you know that I do not share your apparently optimistic
+I just wanted to let you know that I do not share your apparently optimisticview of human reason and logic.
+To me, it is primarily a function of the

 natural mind, and can even result in the gospel being "foolishness" (1 Cor.